Kendall Schmidt

-Kendall Francis Schmidt (born November 2, 1990) is an American singer, songwriter, dancer, music producer, and actor.
-He played Kendall Knight in Big Time Rush, and is a current member of the boyband with the same name, and has had small roles on TV shows such as ER, Without a Trace, Phil of the Future, Ghost Whisperer, Gilmore Girls, School of Rock and Frasier.
+Kendall Francis Schmidt (born November 2, 1990) is an American singer, songwriter, music producer and actor.
+He played Kendall Knight in Big Time Rush, participated in a boy band with the same name, and has had small roles on TV shows such as ER, Without a Trace, Phil of the Future, Ghost Whisperer, Gilmore Girls, and Frasier.

 Early life

 Schmidt was born in Wichita, Kansas, to Kathy and Kent Schmidt.
 His brothers, Kenneth Schmidt and Kevin Schmidt, are actors.
-He is of German descent.
 He began his acting career at age five, appearing in a Chex TV commercial.
-When he was nine years old, he was one of two young actors who were hired to be Haley Joel Osment's stand-in and body double (they shared the same agent) in the Steven Spielberg film A.I.
+When he was nine years old, he was one of two young actors who were hired to be Haley Joel Osment's stand-in and body double (they shared the same agent) in the Steven Spielberg film, A.I.
 Artificial Intelligence.
 He celebrated his birthday on the set, and Spielberg and the cast surprised him with a birthday cake decorated with Star Wars figures.
 When he was 10 years old, his family finally made the move from Kansas to California.

 Career

-2001: Career beginning
+2001–2013: Career beginning and Big Time Rush

-In 2001, Schmidt soon landed recurring roles on General Hospital, Titus, Raising Dad, Gilmore Girls and CSI: Miami.
-He guest-starred on a variety of TV shows, including ER, MADtv, Easy A, Frasier and Phil of the Future.
-Kendall also guest starred on Without a Trace and Ghost Whisperer.
+In 2001 Schmidt soon landed recurring roles on General Hospital, Titus, Raising Dad, Gilmore Girls and CSI: Miami.
+He guest-starred on a variety of TV shows, including ER, MADtv, Frasier and Phil of the Future.
+Most recently, Kendall guest starred on Without a Trace and Ghost Whisperer.
 On the big screen, he has appeared in Minority Report and According to Spencer.